 Knowledge-sharing does not end when the discussion does.
 The availability of a concise, engaging summary can be instrumental in the post-event dissemination of newly procured knowledge to colleagues, subordinates, and leadership alike.
 Guests do not need to take notes, draw from memory, or waste valuable time reading through meeting minutes that are often bloated, repetitive, or simply uninteresting.

+In the vibrant realm of live events, certain elements elevate the ordinary into the unforgettable.
+Live sketchnoting emerges as one such element—a game changer in the way we interact with and internalize moments.
+More than a mere visual cue, live sketchnoting acts as a dynamic conduit, translating the event’s energy and insights into tangible, memorable illustrations.
 Event hosts and attendees are quickly realising the value of sketchnoting despite it being a fairly new tool.
 Give it a shot at your next internal meeting, and reap the benefits for yourselves.

 The Ortus Club, an organisation specialising in high-level knowledge-sharing, is open to guests and clients from all industries.
 If you want to host an event with a live illustrator, The Ortus Club can equip you with the right people to get the job done.
 Leave your details on our Host an Event page, and one of our team members will get in contact with you.